-Copyright ©2005 The Sault College of Applied Arts & Technology
+Copyright ©2007 The Sault College of Applied Arts & Technology

 Reproduction of this document by any means, in whole or in part, without prior written permission of Sault College of Applied Arts & Technology is prohibited.

-For additional information, please contact the Dean,
+For additional information, please contact the Chair, Community Services, School of Health and Community Services

-School of Health and Human Services (705) 759-2554, Ext.
-603/689
+(705) 759-2554, Ext.
+2603

-COURSE DESCRIPTION:
+I. COURSE DESCRIPTION:

 This course will review research in the origin and appearance of addiction of various kinds.
 The course will introduce the CICE student to the impact of addiction to drugs, alcohol and lifestyle, including gambling.
-Studies will include the effects and cost of addictive behaviour on the individual, the family, the workplace, and society in general.
+Studies will include the effects and cost of addictive behaviour on the individual, the family, the workplace, and society generally.
 Current research related to prevention and treatment will be introduced.